Do you know what your blind spots are?

 - How would they react to losing their job?

 These are just a small list of things to consider.

 Remember, we are more than the sum of our parts.
 We are more than our physicality.
 Our complexity comes from many experiences, reactions, interactions, histories, genetics and more.

 The same goes for painting the world, the landscape, the mood, the weather!
 Think about how to create this image.

 Writers have to walk a fine line between giving too little information and giving too much.
-This is why learning what your blind spot is will help.
+This is why learning what your blind spots are will help.

 They will usually (if they are being honest) point out something.
-Might not be as specific as “you never describe sounds”.
-Usually you need to look at what they’ve said and try to figure out the reason.
+It might not be as specific as “you never describe sounds”.
+Usually, you need to look at what they’ve said and try to figure out the reason.

 Have a think about your work – read it through and try and see if you can identify something you skip over.

 This is why doing several edits is so important.

 Ask a friend or family member you trust to read over it and see if they can point out something.